**This is an updated post**

-Having a trade can offer a whole load of varied, and often profitable, career opportunities.
+Having a trade under your belt can offer a whole load of varied – and often profitable – career opportunities.

-So if you’re weighing up your options before you commit to a career path, find out more about the building and construction industry as well as where the Building and Construction courses could take you.
+If you’re weighing up a few different options before you commit to a career path, then consider joining the booming building and construction industry.
+Read on to find out more about this growing industry and where a building and construction course could take you.

 Is getting a qualification in building and construction worth it?

 A lot of people will say that you don’t have to have a qualification to start work in the construction industry.
 And if you want to stay at Handyman level, this is correct.
 However, obtaining a qualification will officially vouch for your knowledge and skills.
 This could help open up potential job opportunities.